GeoX-GIS-AI/Japan-API-Demo-Docs/README.md

 After downloading Postman follow the instructions below to get started.

-=> Steps to hit API in Postman
+=> Steps to execute API in Postman
 1. Create a new request.
 2. In the Request URL field, paste your API's invoke URL which is https://api.geox-ai.com/api/v1/japan/parcels
 3. Select the GET HTTP method
 4. Setup authorization as mentioned above.
-5. Now put your address and prefecture in the Params section with `address` (ex-府大阪市西区九条南１丁目１２－２１) and `prefecture` (ex-大阪) keys.
+5. Now put your address and prefecture in the Params section with `address` (府大阪市西区九条南１丁目１２－２１) and `prefecture` (大阪) keys.
+Once updated your Request URL field should look like `https://api.geox-ai.com/api/v1/japan/parcels?prefecture=大阪&address=府大阪市西区九条南１丁目１２-２１`
-6. Finally, hit the API.
+6. Finally, execute the API.

 => Sample Postman request
 [![Postman request](japan_api_example.png)](japan_api_example.png)